hiimbex/hiimbex.github.io/_posts/2021-11-10-pandemic-puzzling.md

 <img src="/images/posts/puzzles/51.JPG" style="width:950px;"/>
 <br>
 This next puzzle was, as you can imagine, a very quick experience.
 But given our love for Baby Yoda, combined with Goodwill's $1 price tag, we couldn't help ourselves.
 I actually quite enjoyed the size and shape of the pieces for this puzzle.
-Most larger "adult" puzzles tend to have less piece shape variety and therefore lack a tactile element that this puzzle provided.
+Most larger "adult" puzzles tend to have less piece shape variety and therefore lack a tactile element that this puzzle provides.

 <img src="/images/posts/puzzles/52.JPG" style="width:750px;"/>
 <br>